 The program begins with our Own Voices: Why Writing Matters Forum.
 The forum presents writing workshops run by writers with disability and explores how writing and storytelling can change the way we think about ourselves, disability and community.
 After the forum, Writeability Goes Local continues with a series of facilitated writing groups for writers with disability.
-As well as workshops and author talks, the writers groups access online films and other resources archived on the Writers Victoria website.
+As well as workshops and author talks, the writers groups access online films and other resources from Writers Victoria.

 Writeability Goes Local is a modular program that can be adjusted for the needs of different communities.
-If you represent an organisation that would like to learn about the cost of the program, please get in touch with program manager Lyndel Caffrey to discuss how it could work in your community.
+If you represent an organisation that would like to learn about the cost of the program, please get in touch with program manager Jessica Obersby to discuss how it could work in your community.

 Writeability Goes Local: Mornington Peninsula

-Writeability Goes Local: Mornington Peninsula is funded by Mornington Peninsula Shire and is a collaboration between Writers Victoria, Mornington Peninsula Shire and Peninsula Writers Club.
+In 2021, Writeability Goes Local: Mornington Peninsula was delivered online as a collaboration between Writers Victoria, Mornington Peninsula Shire and Peninsula Writers Club.